chevere/docs/components/Controller.md

 # Controller

 The Controller component is a special type of action in charge of handling external-driven instructions.
-It is exactly the same as [Action](Action.md), but it only accepts string parameters.
+It is the same as [Action](Action.md), but it takes string parameters.

 ::: tip Learn by Example
-Check the Controller [example](https://github.com/chevere/examples/tree/main/00.HelloWorld#00controllerphp) to learn directly playing with code.
+Check the Controller [example](https://github.com/chevere/examples/tree/main/00.HelloWorld#00controllerphp) to learn playing with code.
 :::

 ## String Parameters?

-Using string parameters enable Controllers to be _wired_ to other devices such as:
+Controller takes string parameters as it is intended to use them   _wired_ to:

 * CLI applications
-* HTTP routing
+* Web Servers
 * Application runners

-Using strings deliberately throws on the Controller the responsibility of [type casting](#type-casting).
+If you don't need to wire to these devices you should be using [Action](Action.md), which doesn't restrict the input parameter type.

 ## Creating a Controller